Predictive analytics in Marketing: Segmentation and beyond – Why should I care?

 Scale Model to score database

 The Predictive part is to add each customer’s probability to belong to each segment.
 At the very end of the process each customer will have a probability to belong to each segment and the maximum score wins, i.e., the segment that has the highest probability is the segment to which the customer is assigned.
 This sounds easy, however DnA Prescriptive Engines spin it and make very sophisticated and unique outcomes, continuously testing selection / targeting, channels, products and messages – and you can track the results and changes if there is any.
-The output is fully actionable, can be utilized immediately – at any scale and any dimension.
+The output is fully actionable, can be orchestrated immediately – at any scale and any dimension.

 Prescriptive feedback test and learn phase